org-trello/org-trello/README.md

 ## v0.0.1

 - write only mode at the moment (org-mode pushes to trello, no reading yet)
-- simple entity creation (card, checklist, item/task)                 - request asynchroneous
+- simple entity creation (card, checklist, item/task), the request is asynchroneous
 - entity deletion (card, checklist, item/task)
 - Interactive command to ease the setup of the consumer-key and the access-token
 - Interactive command to ease the setup of one org-mode file (which represents one trello board).
 I assume there exists